juliangut/slim-exception/README.md

 ### Renderers

 Custom error renderers are configured when using slim-exception error handlers.
-Fear not, out of the box ErrorHandler is a direct drop-in to change default Slim's ErrorHandler
+Fear not, out of the box ErrorHandler is a direct drop-in to change default Slim ErrorHandler

 You can register your error renderers or completely change them